 The Jaguar Special, like all of Fender’s other Classic Player models, are vintage-inspired, but with a few modern enhancements.
 In this case, the tonewoods, ‘loose’ string feel of a short scale length, complex circuitry and peculiar switching system from the original Jag remain.

-There are two circuits, rhythm and lead, which behave identically to those on the Jazzmaster.
-Rhythm activates only the neck single-coil, and yields a much darker tone; lead lets you engage both pickups via a pair of on/off switches.
-Each circuit has a separate pair of volume and tone controls that you can think of as presets.
-It allows you to jump from soft chords to loud leads at the flick of a switch.
-And a third switch—informally called the “strangle”—cuts the mid frequencies for even more jangle, perfect for strumming chords.
+There are two circuits, Rhythm and Lead, which behave identically to those on the Jazzmaster.
+Rhythm activates only the neck single-coil, and yields a much darker tone; Lead lets you engage both pickups via a pair of on/off switches.
+The switch allows you to jump from soft chords to loud leads at the flick of a switch.
+Additionally, each circuit has a separate pair of volume and tone controls that you can think of as presets.
+And a third switch – informally called the “strangle” – cuts the mid frequencies for even more jangle, perfect for strumming chords.

 - Short, 24-inch scale length